oriw1989/FluVaccinationRates/README.md

 Insight Seattle 18c: Ori Weiner, Wik Hung Pun, Willy Voje, Regina Carns, Lauren Kendrick

+*Note, this is a text-only version of our report, which is fully available as a PDF (contact us)*

 Executive Summary
 Problem Statement
 The goal of this report is to identify potential data sources and create a month to month model of flu vaccination coverage at the state and national levels that does not rely on phone survey data.